-The use of such no-code platforms – and their low-code relatives, which require minimal coding knowledge – is on the rise.
-This trend represents a step towards the decades-long goal in computer science to automate coding.
+The use of no-code platforms – and their low-code relatives, which require minimal coding knowledge – is on the rise.
+This trend represents a step towards the decades-long goal in computer science to automate manual coding.

 Today, the unprecedented demand for more business applications, the development of AI technologies, and higher expectations are putting tremendous pressure on IT leaders.
 Therefore, it’s not surprising that about 70% of digital transformations fail.